alileza/alert-relabeller/README.md

       team: dba
 ```

-config_last_updated_at: "2023-09-20T14:30:00Z"
-alertmanager_urls: List of Alertmanager endpoints where modified alerts will be sent.
-rules: Custom rules for relabelling alerts based on label conditions.
-config_last_updated_at: Timestamp indicating when the configuration was last updated.

 # Usage

 You can start Alertmanager Relabeller by running the following command, specifying the path to your configuration file (if different from the default config.yml):